-Arrive in Alesund, a lively port town on the west coast of Norway.
+Arrive in Alesund, a lively port town on Norway's central west coast.
 The city enjoys a striking setting on a string of islands stretching out to the Atlantic Ocean.
 Fishing is an important economic enterprise, with cod, shrimp and crab a major share of the catch.
 Alesund is the cultural center of the More og Romsdal region and is known for its many festivals showcasing theater, literature, music and food.
 This evening, gather for a welcome dinner with our Expedition Leader.

-Day 2: Alesund Tour / Private Wildlife Cruise to Runde Island
+Day 2: Alesund City Tour / Private Wildlife Cruise to Runde Island

-Day 3: Private Hjorundfjord Cruise / Norangsfjord—Oye / Kayaking
+Day 3: Private Hjorundfjord Cruise / Saebo / Kayaking

-One of the world's most dramatic drives awaits on the famous Trollstigen—the Troll's Path—as we travel to Andalsnes.
+One of the world's most dramatic drives awaits on the famous Trollstigen—the Troll's Path—en route to Andalsnes.
 The road is an engineering marvel, navigating 11 hairpin turns on a 10% grade, including a natural stone bridge across the Stigfossen waterfall.
-Opened in July 1936 by Norway's King Haakon VII after eight years of construction, the tortuous route provided summer passage for farmers on both sides of the mountain to reach trade venues for buying and selling livestock.
-From Andalsnes, our route traverses the mountaineering capital of Norway, and we stop to gape at Trollveggen, Europe’s tallest vertical rock face with a straight drop of 3,300 feet, and 5,000-foot Romsdalshorn, with its imposing black spire.
+Opened in July 1936 by Norway's King Haakon VII after eight years of construction, the tortuous route provided summer passage for farmers on both sides of the mountain to reach livestock trade venues.
+From Andalsnes, our route traverses the mountaineering capital of Norway.
+We stop to gape at Trollveggen, Europe’s tallest vertical rock face with a straight drop of 3,300 feet, and 5,000-foot Romsdalshorn, with its imposing black spire.
 Following the Rauma River on to Dombas, we pause frequently to admire views of the rushing torrent and glacier-fed waterfalls in the shadow of jagged peaks.
-Continuing up the Driva River valley, we reach Oppdal and the historic mountain inn that will be our base for the next two nights.
+Continuing up the Driva River valley, we reach our historic mountain inn near Oppdal that is our base for the next two nights.

 Day 6: Dovrefjell National Park—Musk Ox Safari